shifterbit/fraymakers-special-modes/description.md

   - Adds a special hit effect if a move is likely to kill(It does not account for DI or obstacles)
   - Zooms in to the player if the move is going to be the one that ends the match.
 - Round Shields
-  - Smash Ultimate Style Parries
+  - Replace Fray Parries with Smash Ultimate Style Parries
   - Increased Shieldstun
-- No Fray Parries